Ewelkaka/vite/docs/guide/api-javascript.md

 Pre-processes `.css`, `.scss`, `.sass`, `.less`, `.styl` and `.stylus` files to plain CSS so it can be used in browsers or parsed by other tools.
 Similar to the [built-in CSS pre-processing support](/guide/features#css-pre-processors), the corresponding pre-processor must be installed if used.

 The pre-processor used is inferred from the `filename` extension.
 If the `filename` ends with `.module.{ext}`, it is inferred as a [CSS module](https://github.com/css-modules/css-modules) and the returned result will include a `modules` object mapping the original class names to the transformed ones.
+If the `filename` ends with `.module.{ext}`, it is inferred as a [CSS module](https://github.com/css-modules/css-modules) and the returned result will include a `modules` object mapping the original class names to the transformed ones.
 Note that pre-processing will not resolve URLs in `url()` or `image-set()`.
+If you need to resolve URLs, you can use the `transformWithEsbuild` function to transform the code with esbuild, which will resolve URLs in CSS.